adhityaswami/Moon/_posts/2018-12-17-deepfuse_plus.md

 ![Qualitative](/assets/img/deepfuse_results.png)

 In terms of speed, our network only slightly lags behind Wu et. al., while providing better results.
+However, when compared to HDR fusion methods(as opposed to deghosting methods such as Wu et. al.), our method achieves a speedup of upto x54.

 ![Speed](/assets/img/speedresult.png)